Whimsy Stick

 The Real Problem With Border Collies

-Every Border Collie owner I've worked with describes the same dog: relentless, intense, unable to settle, constantly fixated on movement.
-The instinct is to exercise them more — longer runs, more fetch, another hour at the dog park.
-However, the dog comes home, naps, and wakes up ready to go again within the hour.
+Every Border Collie owner I have worked with describes the same dog: relentless, intense, unable to settle, constantly fixated on movement.
+Usually the instinct is to exercise them more.
+Still, the dog comes home, naps, and wakes up ready to go again within the hour.
+That is because most exercise does not touch the actual problem.

 Why Obsessive Behaviors Show Up in Border Collies